cognesy/instructor-php/docs/concepts/classification.md

-# Example: Text Classification using LLM
+# Text Classification using LLM

 This tutorial showcases how to implement text classification tasks—specifically, single-label and multi-label classifications—using LLM (via OpenAI API), PHP's **`enums`** and classes.